Defective Airbags

 • Death

 Vehicle manufacturers are liable for ensuring the safety of the airbags they install in their vehicles.
-Drivers or passengers who have suffered injury as a result of a defective air bag have the right to sue the vehicle manufacturer.
+Drivers or passengers who have suffered injury as a result of a defective air bag have the right to sue the vehicle manufacturer by filing a product liability lawsuit.
 If you or a loved one have been seriously injured because of an airbag defect you may be entitled to compensation.
-It is important that you consult with an experienced defective airbag lawyer who can further advise you of your legal options.
+It is important that you consult with an experienced lawyer who can further advise you of your legal options.

 Don't delay - Time may be limited to file your claim.
 Contact us today